A Guidebook for Global Sales Compensation Pay Mix

 Migrate to less pay-at-risk (e.g., 60/40 to 80/20)

-When it comes to sales compensation design, even for an aspect as straightforward as pay mix, there is no shortage of opinions.
-Letting each leader decide what’s appropriate for their teams will inevitably lead to a wide range in pay mixes and a host of potential downstream problems.
+When it comes to sales compensation design, many opinions exist even for an aspect as straightforward as pay mix.
+Letting each leader decide what’s appropriate for their teams will inevitably lead to a wide range of pay mixes and potential downstream problems.
 Applying a one-size-fits-all global structure may cause recruitment and retention issues.
-There are several benefits to confirming with leadership the company’s pay mix philosophy and developing a pre-defined pay mix structure, including:
+Benefits to confirming with leadership the company’s pay mix philosophy and developing a predefined pay mix structure include: